aaron-nielsen/aaron-nielsen.github.io/education.md

 At the moment, I'm most interested in learning more about the intersection of philosophy, mathematics, and statistics.
 I am also interested in exploring more in the areas of American foreign policy, modern physics, philosophy of biology, and number theory.

 I have been taking a semi-random sample of courses at CSU since joining the faculty in August 2018 as a part of the university's employee study privilege.
+These classes include:

 - BZ 220: Introduction to Evolution, Summer 2020 (tentative)
 - PHIL 325: Philosophy of Natural Science, Spring 2020